What is Esbriet and how is it used?

 Advise patients to avoid or minimize exposure to sunlight (including sunlamps) during use of ESBRIET because of concern for photosensitivity reactions or rash.
 Instruct patients to use a sunblock and to wear clothing that protects against sun exposure.
 Instruct patients to report symptoms of photosensitivity reaction or rash to their physician.
 Temporary dosage reductions or discontinuations may be required [see WARNINGS AND PRECAUTIONS].

+Instruct patients to report symptoms of persistent gastrointestinal effects including nausea, diarrhea, dyspepsia, vomiting, gastro-esophageal reflux disease, and abdominal pain.
 Temporary dosage reductions or discontinuations may be required [see WARNINGS AND PRECAUTIONS].

 Encourage patients to stop smoking prior to treatment with ESBRIET and to avoid smoking when using ESBRIET [see CLINICAL PHARMACOLOGY].